A Domain-Knowledge-Aided Deep Reinforcement Learning Approach for Flight Control Design

 \subsubsection{Reward function shaping}

 The most challenging part of solving the autopilot design problem using DDPG is the development of a proper reward function.
 Notice that the primary objective of an acceleration autopilot is to drive the air vehicle to track a given acceleration command in a stable manner with acceptable transient as well as steady-state performance.
 In other words, the reward function should consider necessary time-domain metrics, e.g., rising time, overshoot, damping ratio, steady-state error, in an integrated manner.
 This means that the reward function should be designed as a weighted sum of several individual objectives, which, by default, poses great difficulty on tuning the weights of different metrics.
-To resolve this issue, we propose to track a shaped command $\bar a_{z,c}$ rather than the original reference command $a_{z,c}$.
+This paper proposes to resolve this issue by utilising another domain knowledge, that is the desired performance.
+In other words, we shape the original reference command, $a_{z,c}$, based on the desired performance and propose to track the shaped command $\bar a_{z,c}$ rather than the original reference command.
 The shaped command $\bar a_{z,c}$ satisfies the following two properties:

 (1) The shaped command is the output of a reference system;

 (2) The reference system has desired time-domain characteristics.

 This approach also enables alleviation of the particularity in applying RL/DRL to the control system design problem.
 One of the main objectives of the tracking control is to minimise the tracking error, that is the error between the reference command and actual output.
 If the tracking error is directly incorporated into the reward function with a discounting factor between 0 and 1, the learning-based control algorithm will consider minimising the immediate tracking error is more or equally important than minimising the tracking error in the future.
 This might cause instability issue and is not well aligned with the control design principles.
 Shaping the command and defining the tracking error with respect to the shaped command can relax this mismatch between the RL and control design concepts.